benjaminwesson-okta/api/docs/endpoints/apps.md

 # Application Operations

-## Create Template Application
+## Add Application

-Creates a new template application in your Okta organization.
+Adds a new application to your Okta organization.

 ### POST /apps